raulAbellan/BosonitFormacion/Angular/04-formulariosApp/README.md

-# FormacionFinal
+# 04FormulariosApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4401/`.
+Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding